 Eliminate distractions to be more productive

-Another major advantage of Focus over Parental Controls is that it works not only for your kids but for you too.
+Another major advantage of Focus over Screen Time is that it works not only for your kids but for you too.
 Don’t you sometimes wish you could block websites on Mac?
-Turn off YouTube, eliminate Facebook, stay away from Reddit - Focus makes it easy.
+Turn off YouTube, eliminate Facebook, stay away from Reddit — Focus makes it easy.

 Just follow the same instructions as you would for your kid: block websites and apps, set up a schedule that mirrors your work hours, and lock preferences during sessions to minimize temptation.